Five Things You Probably Forgot About Aston Martin’s F1 Run

 At the 1960 British Grand Prix, the David Brown Corporation made its last official race start as a works outfit in F1.
 With Aston Martin set to return at the 2021 Australian Grand Prix, that means an astonishing 60 years and eight months (give or take) will have passed between the British team’s previous F1 start and its return.
 There has never been a longer period between race starts.

 Nope, not even Mercedes.
-In the aftermath of the 1955 Le Mans disaster, ‘Daimler Benz AG’ famously walked away from Grand Prix racing until its purchase of Brawn GP in late 2009 brought the Silver Arrows back to the grid at the 2010 Australian Grand Prix after a hiatus spanning 54 years, six months and change (anyone want to give us the absolute figure in the comments, go nuts).
+In the aftermath of the 1955 Le Mans disaster, ‘Daimler Benz AG’ famously walked away from Grand Prix racing until its purchase of Brawn GP in late 2009 brought the Silver Arrows back to the grid at the 2010 Australian Grand Prix.
+That’s a hiatus spanning 54 years, six months and change (anyone want to give us the absolute figure in the comments, go nuts), a full six years short of Aston’s potential record.

 4) The Aston Martin DBR5 doesn’t exist any more.